How to Disinfect Your Monroe Printing Calculator

 Estimated Time to Complete: 1 minute

-- Power off your calculator
+1. Power off your calculator

-- Using the can of compressed air, spray the calculator keys to blow out any dirt or debris that could gunk them up and slow type speed.
+2. Using the can of compressed air, spray the calculator keys to blow out any dirt or debris that could gunk them up and slow type speed.
 If any dirt is left behind, carefully use a toothpick to remove the particles.

-- Spray the disinfectant into your microfiber cloth.
+3. Spray the disinfectant into your microfiber cloth.
 Wipe down the calculator's body and outer parts only - DO NOT use any disinfecting sprays on your calculator's display, as this will cause fogging and make the display difficult to read.
-Make sure to wipe each key individually, as the keys are the most commonly touched part on the machine.
+Make sure to wipe each key individually, as the keys are the most commonly touched part of the machine.
 NEVER spray directly onto or into your calculator as this can cause short-circuiting and corrosion.

 What NOT to do:

-- Do not use any disinfecting or alcohol-based chemicals on the calculator display
+• Do not use any disinfecting or alcohol-based chemicals on the calculator display

-- Do not spray any chemicals directly onto or into your calculator
+• Do not spray any chemicals directly onto or into your calculator

-- Do not use bleach to clean your calculator
+• Do not use bleach to clean your calculator

 Monroe's Stance Against the Virus

 In our offices, we have ramped up cleaning services, placed disinfectant wipes in various locations around the office, and reminded our employees of the importance of washing their hands and staying home if they feel sick.
-For our customers, in addition to providing you with these tips for cleaning your calculator, we have been in close contact with all of our key suppliers and are working diligently to ensure the continual stocking of the products you need.
+For our customers, in addition to providing you with these tips for cleaning your calculator, we have been in close contact with all of our key suppliers.
+We are working diligently to ensure the continual stocking of the products you need.

 We want to assure you that Monroe is fully committed to you and our employees, and will continue to be as we all navigate through this situation.